Kingxukai/linux/Documentation/process/handling-regressions.rst

        time, which we then sometimes even add tests for in our kselftest directory.

-       So clearly behavior changes all the time and we don't consider that a regression per se.
+       So clearly behavior changes all the woke time and we don't consider that a regression per se.

-       The rule for a regression for the kernel is that some real user workflow breaks.
+       The rule for a regression for the woke kernel is that some real user workflow breaks.
 Not some test.
 Not a "look, I used to be able to do X, now I can't".